“An ounce of prevention is worth a pound of cure.” ~ Benjamin Franklin

 Monitor yourself for a few days.
 How many negative comments do you make during the course of a day?
 Strive to focus on the good things in your partner and your marriage.

-Say thank you for the things your spouse does for you.
-Saying thank you never loses a positive impact with your spouse.
+Say, thank you for the things your spouse does for you.
+Saying thank you never has a positive impact on your spouse.
 Add a little enthusiasm to increase your appreciation.

 Never stop courting and pursuing your partner.
 The honeymoon does not have to die and if it has, then re-ignite the flames of passion.
 Strive to stay forever young in love with each other.